friendsofstrandseq/mosaicatcher-pipeline/docs/workshop.md

 ---

-Note:
+Notes:

+- The list of jobs in the jobs table doesn't mandatory represent the complete list, as some rule are "checkpoint" rules, the list of jobs to be executed is re-evaluated on the fly after the completion of those checkpoints.
-If you trust blindly ashleys-qc and just want to trigger the pipeline from the FASTQ processing to the SV calling, you can directly run the command below without doing the step 3 above.
+- If you trust blindly ashleys-qc and just want to trigger the pipeline from the FASTQ processing to the SV calling, you can directly run the command below without doing the step 3 above.

 ---